cristhosebyrasp/Intro_to_Django/spet1.md

 This course is designed for a beginner with no programming background.

-# Course objectives:
+# Course objectives

-+ Use HTML, CSS, and JavaScript
++ To use HTML, CSS, and JavaScript
-+ Use Django framework
++ To use Django framework
-+ Use Python program language
++ To use Python program language
-+ Build a complete Django website app from scratch
++ To build a complete Django website app from scratch

 # Web development